Skip to main content

 What it does:

-• Generates embeddings for SKILL.md content using OpenAI API
+• Generates embeddings for SKILL.md content when embedding search is enabled

 • Tracks file hashes (SHA256) for change detection

-• Skips unchanged files based on hash comparison
+• Skips unchanged files unless --force is set

 Options:

-• --force: Force reindex all files (ignore hash cache)
+• --force: Rebuild all embeddings (ignore hash cache)

 When to use: